Curriculum Intent

 We have designed a broad and balanced curriculum which enhances the Early Years Foundation Stage in Nursery and Reception and the National Curriculum in Key Stages One and Two.
 Our curriculum is driven by engaging topics that provide meaningful and relevant experiences, fostering a love of learning for our pupils.
 Knowledge and skills are purposefully sequenced to enable progression so that pupils know more and remember more, applying their learning in an interconnected way across subjects.

 At West Ewell Primary School, we value reading as a crucial life skill.
 By teaching every child to read for pleasure and purpose, we provide pupils with the foundations to unlock access to the whole curriculum.
-We are a language focussed school, building on pupils’ vocabulary through explicit teaching and providing opportunities for speaking and listening.
+We are a language focused school, building on pupils’ vocabulary through explicit teaching and providing opportunities for speaking and listening.
 We aim for pupils to leave our school with the language skills which will enable them to communicate clearly and confidently, preparing them for their future journey through education and beyond.

 At West Ewell, we use every opportunity we can to enrich our curriculum through exciting experiences such as immersive starters to topics, workshops, special events, visitors, school trips and links with secondary schools.
 These experiences are outlined in our WEPS ‘Learning Guarantees’ WEPS Learning guarantees - West Ewell Primary School & Nursery (west-ewell.co.uk) which demonstrate our commitment to developing the whole child.